nnstreamer/nnstreamer/README.md

   - **Efficient Streaming for AI Projects**: Neural network models wanted to use efficient and flexible streaming management as well.
   - **Intelligent Media Filters!**: Use a neural network model as a media filter / converter.
   - **Composite Models!**: Allow to use multiple neural network models in a single stream instance.
-  - **Multi Model Intelligence!**: Allow to use multiple sources for neural network models.
+  - **Multi Modal Intelligence!**: Allow to use multiple sources for neural network models.

 ## Maintainers
 * MyungJoo Ham (myungjoo.ham@samsung.com)